Senior Outreach Manager, Midwest and Greater Chicago / National Women's Entrepreneurship Manager

 David Chase directs Small Business Majority's outreach and engagement teams across the nation in their work organizing and engaging small business owners.
 He also directs Small Business Majority's state policy and advocacy and our national and state healthcare policy work.
-Before joining Small Business Majority nearly 10 years ago, he served for more than four years in the office of California Governor Arnold Schwarzenegger, where he built coalitions with business and other stakeholder groups to advance the governor's agenda.
-David was part of the team responsible for building the coalition behind Governor Schwarzenegger's 2007 comprehensive healthcare reform proposal.Contact David »
+Before joining Small Business Majority more than 10 years ago, he served for more than four years in the office of California Governor Arnold Schwarzenegger, where he built coalitions with business and other stakeholder groups to advance the governor's agenda.
+David was part of the team responsible for building the coalition behind Governor Schwarzenegger's 2007 bipartisan healthcare reform proposal.Contact David »

 Rebekah Chase is Small Business Majority's Controller.
 She maintains the organization’s accounting systems, prepares financial reports and assists in budget development.
 She also works with the Grants department to prepare, review and report on grant contracts.